Pilates is a perfect exercise for midlife because it’s non-stress and low impact!

 Robin Long, a certified instructor, is the creator of The Balanced Life.
 She’s also behind this channel.

-Robin is passionate about making programs that empowers people inside out.
+Robin is passionate about making programs that empower people inside out.
 Robin believes in healthy living and seeing the whole when it comes to wellness.
 She helps women appreciate and love their bodies!

 Here’s Day #1 of the 30-Day Pilates Body Challenge!
 In this video, Robin does a 10-minute leg workout designed to strengthen and tone your lower body [10:25]: